brightbox/docs.brightbox.com/content/guides/filesystems-and-disks.md

 To make use of your whole disk, you'll want to grow the partition and then grow the filesystem.

-If the image is Ubuntu Natty, you can use the growpart tool to grow the partition:
+If the image is Ubuntu Natty or newer, you can use the growpart tool to grow the partition:

     $ growpart /dev/vda 1